-Activity Sustainability Indicator Chronic Lowering of Groundwater Levels Reduction of Groundwater Storage Degraded Water Quality Subsidence Depletions of Interconnected Surface Water Project 1: Flood and Stormwater Capture Would increase recharge in the Basin, directly contributing to groundwater levels.
+Table 7-2: Summary of How Projects and Management Actions Address Sustainability Indicators Activity Sustainability Indicator Chronic Lowering of Groundwater Levels Reduction of Groundwater Storage Degraded Water Quality Subsidence Depletions of Interconnected Surface Water Project 1: Flood and Stormwater Capture Would increase recharge in the Basin, directly contributing to groundwater levels.
 Would increase recharge in the Basin, directly contributing to groundwater storage.
 Would contribute to groundwater levels through increased recharge, reducing groundwater quality degradation associated with declining groundwater levels.
 Would support maintaining groundwater levels in the Basin, reducing potential for subsidence.
 Increasing groundwater recharge with flood and stormwater capture would reduce the potential for groundwater levels to decline and negatively impact surface water flows.
 Project 2: Precipitation Enhancement Increases precipitation and associated groundwater recharge; reduces groundwater pumping because increased precipitation would reduce irrigation needs.
 Increases volume of stored groundwater; reduces groundwater pumping Would increase groundwater recharge, reducing groundwater quality degradation associated with declining groundwater levels.
-Reduced groundwater pumping and increased groundwater recharge reduces the cause of subsidence Would increase surface water flows in the Basin and increase groundwater recharge, which togethe would reduce the potential for negative surface water flow impacts associated with decreasing groundwater levels.
+Reduced groundwater pumping and increased groundwater recharge reduces the cause of subsidence Would increase surface water flows in the Basin and increase groundwater recharge, which together would reduce the potential for negative surface water flow impacts associated with decreasing groundwater levels.
 Project 3: Water Supply Transfers/Exports Would allow for increased stormwater capture without interfering with downstream water rights, directly contributing to groundwater levels.
 Would allow additional groundwater recharge of stormwater, directly contributing to groundwater storage.
 Would allow for increased groundwater recharge, reducing groundwater quality degradation associated with lowering of groundwater levels.
 Would increase potential groundwater recharge, reducing the potential for subsidence.
 Would increase groundwater recharge, which would reduce the potential for negative surface water flow impacts associated with decreasing groundwater levels.
 Project 4: Improve Reliability of Water Supplies for Local Communities Would provide an alternate pumping supply for CCSD, CMWC and VWSC customers to reduce water supply reliability issues caused by historical groundwater level reductions in the Basin.
 N/A Provides for improved water quality in the potable water system, and through construction of compliant wells, reduces potential for groundwater quality impacts of improperly designed/constructed wells and failing wells within CCSD and VWSC systems.
-N/A N/A Management Action 1: Basin-Wide Economic Analysis Would evaluate the long-term economic impact in dramatic changes to groundwater use and le Il allow the region to plan for economic changes if implementation n is pursued and help avoid econol nically catastrophic decision-making that could result Management Action 2: Pumping Allocations in Central Basin Management Area Would limit groundwater pumping, with allocations decreasing over time until groundwater pumping reaches sustainability Reducing groundwater pumping will help decrease the reduction of groundwater storage associated with high levels of pumping.
+N/A N/A Management Action 1: Basin-Wide Economic Analysis Would evaluate the long-term economic impacts of project implementation, which will allow the region to plan for economic changes if implementation is pursued and help avoid economically catastrophic decision-making that could result in dramatic changes to groundwater use and levels.
+Management Action 2: Pumping Allocations in Central Basin Management Area Would limit groundwater pumping, with allocations decreasing over time until groundwater pumping reaches sustainability Reducing groundwater pumping will help decrease the reduction of groundwater storage associated with high levels of pumping.
 Reducing groundwater pumping will help alleviate groundwater degradation associated with lowering of groundwater levels.
 Reduced groundwater pumping would reduce the risk of subsidence associated with lowering of groundwater levels.
 Reduced groundwater pumping would help protect groundwater levels, thereby reducing the potential for negative impacts to surface water flows associated with lowering groundwater levels.
 Adaptive Management Adaptive management actions would be triggered if groundwater levels decrease sufficiently or do not demonstrate adequate recovery as projects are implemented.
 Adaptive management projects that are implemented would be selected because they would help address these sustainability indicators.
+Notes:

-Notes: CCSD = Cuyama Community Se CMWC = Cuyama Mutual Water VWSC = Ventucopa Water Suppl Company
+CCSD = Cuyama Community Services District CMWC = Cuyama Mutual Water Company VWSC = Ventucopa Water Supply Company Draft Groundwater Sustainability Plan

-This page intentionally left blank.
+WOODARD This page intentionally left blank.